|FACULTY||STAFF||Advisory Board Members|

 Dr. Kathleen Scaler Scott is an Assistant Professor in the Speech-Language Pathology Department at Misericordia University.
 Her areas of specialization include child language disorders, literacy, autism spectrum disorders, and fluency disorders.
 Her current research projects include examination of the linguistic, phonological, and fluency patterns in children on the autism spectrum, characteristics of cluttering, and clinician-researcher partnerships.
-Dr. Scaler Scott has authored and co-authored several articles and book chapters in the area of fluency disorders, and is co-editor of the textbook, "Cluttering: A Handbook of Research, Intervention, Education."
+Dr. Scaler Scott has authored and co-authored several articles and book chapters in the area of fluency disorders.
+She is co-author of the therapy manual “Managing Cluttering: A Comprehensive Guidebook of Activities” and is co-editor of the textbook, "Cluttering: A Handbook of Research, Intervention, Education."
 She has presented numerous papers nationally and internationally in the areas of social communication disorders, literacy, and fluency disorders.
 Dr. Scaler Scott has been a practicing clinician since 1993 in hospital, school, and private practice settings.

-Cari Tellis, Ph.D. earned her undergraduate degree with Shreyer Honor's College distinction in Communication Disorders with a minor in Philosophy from The Pennsylvania State University.
+Cari Tellis, Ph.D. earned her undergraduate degree with Shreyer Honor's College distinction in Communication Sciences and Disorders with a minor in Philosophy from The Pennsylvania State University.
 She earned her Master of Science and Doctoral degrees in Speech-Language Pathology from the University of Pittsburgh.
 Dr. Tellis is an Associate Professor in the Speech-Language Pathology Department at Misericordia University.
 Her areas of specialization include voice, laryngeal physiology, laryngeal muscle anatomy and biochemistry, and voice and speech science.
 A singer herself, Dr. Tellis has devoted her life to the care, rehabilitation, and training of the voice.
 Dr. Tellis has authored and co-authored numerous presentations in voice at international, national, and state conferences, as well as presented at the American Laryngological Association’s national conference.
 She has published her research in the Annals of Otolaryngology, the Journal of Voice, and The Laryngoscope.
 She is the author of a bestselling book and instructional DVD entitled, Your Voice is Your Business (Plural Publishing, 2008).
-Dr. Tellis is a licensed and certified speech-language pathologist and has 16 years of clinical experience in voice therapy.
-She completed her training as a voice specialist at the University of Pittsburgh Medical Center Voice Center, and currently serves as a voice consultant for several professional voice groups including the Performing Arts Institute at Wyoming Seminary.
+Dr. Tellis is a licensed and certified speech-language pathologist and has 18 years of clinical experience in voice therapy.
+She completed her training as a voice specialist at the University of Pittsburgh Medical Center Voice Center, and currently serves as a voice consultant for several professional voice groups including the Performing Arts Institute at Wyoming Seminary, and is the founder of the Performing Arts Training Academy.
 Dr. Tellis oversees all vocal rehabilitation services at the Misericordia University Speech-Language Hearing Center.

 Ruixia Yan, Ph.D.